solidify-project/engine/_help/src/Pages/quicstart/create-my-first-website.md

 ### Make some changes

-To change default website content please reference to [Folders structure](/folders-structure.html) section.
+To change default website content, please refer to [Folders structure](/folders-structure.html) section.
 It will describe what is inside `src` folder and how it affects the final website.

 ### Render your website

-After making changes you can render your website by exetuting following command from `MySite` folder.
+After making changes you can render your website by executing the following command from `MySite` folder.

 ##### Windows
 ```bash